data-bomb/Silica/README.md

 # Running a Silica Listen Server
 The Silica game [https://silicagame.com/news/welcome] was released in May 2023 with only Listen Server capability.
 Dedicated Server support is planned but finding a consistent experience on Listen Servers can be challenging.
 If you would like to host a Listen Server 24/7 then some additional automation is neccessary.
+The intention here is to go quick and provide functionality during the interim development period, so the quality of code is not a priority at the moment.
+Once dedicated servers are released then the approach to server-side modding may need to be re-visited.

 Note: These mods are for hosts running Listen Servers only.
 Do not attempt to use any of these as a client.
 If you are a host and want to switch to a client then remove all of your MelonLoader Mods before connecting as a client!